KSP-KOS/KOS/doc/source/general/telnet.rst

 Server-telling-client-to-change-window-title
   ESC ] 2 ; *title string* BEL  *-- where BEL is the character normally used to mean beep: control-G or 0x07.
-But in this context it just marks the end of the title and shouldn't cause a beep.
+But in this context it just marks the end of the title and shouldn't cause a beep.*
+  Note this is NOT a typo that it uses a right-square-bracket ("]") here where all the other codes used a left-square-bracket ("[").
+That's actually how the xterm control sequence for this really looks.

 Any value not mentioned in the list above might still get sent, but you